mlabs-haskell/cardano-open-oracle-protocol/docs/design.md

 ```

-*To avoid unnecessary onchain data the UTXOData can be specialised to not contain a
+*To avoid unnecessary onchain data the `UTXOData` can be specialized to not contain a
-predecessor field (depending on the usecase a datum might not depend on a previous datum)*
+predecessor field (depending on the use-case a datum might not depend on a previous datum)*

 ## Open questions

-- what could be usecases of linking datums onchain
+- what could be use-cases of linking datums onchain
 - how do we make sure that if we compute a new datum from a number of other datums
   trust is maintained (in the general case)